 On 3 July 2019, the UK’s Information Commissioner’s Office (“ICO”) published new guidance on cookies and similar technologies (“Guidance”) in conjunction with a new blog post: “Cookies – what does ‘good’ look like?” which aims to provide “myth-busting” advice on common cookies uncertainties.
-You can find a full copy of the new guidance here and a link to the ICO’s blog post here.
+You can find a full copy of the new guidance here.
 With its new Guidance, the ICO has formally recognised the stricter standards of consent and transparency now in force under the GDPR.

 Whilst the rules on cookies derive from the e-Privacy Directive which is implemented in each EU Member State (for example, in the UK, by the Privacy and Electronic Communications Regulations (PECR)), a number of important related concepts (e.g., consent and transparency) and the collection of personal data by cookies are governed by the GDPR.
 The Guidance is intended to reflect these developments and interactions, as well as advances in technology, such as “the Internet of Things”, since the ICO’s last guidance was published.

 The Guidance comes at a time of increased focus on cookies and related issues.
 The Dutch DPA has recently published new cookie guidance, and the French CNIL is expected to do the same shortly.
 In addition, the ICO has updated its own cookie control mechanism on its website to mirror its new guidance to include more information about what cookies are used and an updated consent mechanism for Google Analytics cookies.
 It appears this may have been partially in response to criticism of the ICO website’s own approach to cookies, after it was reported in June of this year that the ICO admitted its then-current cookies policy was non-compliant.

 We highlight a few of the key takeaways from the Guidance here: